GEG-ETHZ/pyflowdiagnostics/README.md

 This project is actively maintained and under development.
 - ✅ Core functionality implemented for SLB reservoir simulators.
 - ✅ Prototype support for CMG reservoir simulators.
-- ✅ Tested with various types of grid systems:
+- ✅ Tested with various types of grid systems using benchmark cases:
   - Single-porosity
   - Dual-porosity dual/single-permeability
   - Faulted reservoirs (NNCs)